 From its birth as a cooperative book club in 1892 to the present day, the Port Washington Public Library has always preserved and organized historic records of local organizations, individuals and institutions.

-Contributors to the History Center include cultural organizations (the Cosmos Club and the Play Troupe); civic groups (the Village Welfare Society, General Council of Homeowners, League of Women Voters of Port Washington/Manhasset, Beacon Hill Residents Association); official agencies (the schools, post office, police and fire departments); families and individuals (the Hewletts, Dodges, Zwerleins, Reids and Monforts, among many others), and local businesses (the Mason Photography Studio and Larsen Sailmakers, for example).
-The Center has received funding from government organizations, private foundations, and local businesses.
+Contributors to the History Center include cultural organizations (the Cosmos Club and the Play Troupe), civic groups (the Village Welfare Society, General Council of Homeowners, League of Women Voters of Port Washington/Manhasset, Beacon Hill Residents Association), official agencies (the schools, post office, police and fire departments), families and individuals (the Hewletts, Dodges, Zwerleins, Reids and Monforts, among many others), and local businesses (the Mason Photography Studio and Larsen Sailmakers, for example).
+The History Center has received funding from government organizations, private foundations, and local businesses.

-Our archivists are available during History Center hours.
+Our archives are accessible during Open Research Hours (Wednesdays from 2-4pm) or by appointment.
 The public is invited to acquaint themselves with these fascinating collections.

 SPECIAL THANKS TO OUR VOLUNTEERS: